Skip to content

 Operating systems

 Most Macs run macOS, while the majority of PCs use Microsoft Windows.
 Both can also run Linux and FreeBSD.
-PCs are limited in that they cannot run macOS.
+PCs are limited in that they cannot run macOS (at least not without running afoul of the macOS software license agreement).
 In contrast, Macs can run Windows using Boot Camp or virtualization software.

 Common apps

-Across the board, Microsoft 365 and Adobe Creative Cloud are among the most popular software for business.
-Both of these heavyweights are available for Mac and PC.
+Across the board, Salesforce, QuickBooks, Adobe Creative Cloud, Microsoft 365, and Google Workspace are among the most popular software for business.
+All of these heavyweights are available for Mac and PC.
 However, Apple’s iWork Office Suite is only available for Mac.

 Applications also vary right out of the box.
 A new Apple Mac computer arrives without unnecessary third-party software, but PCs typically start out with so-called bloatware preinstalled.
 This can slow down your system and create security concerns.